Adroiti/docs-for-code-review-tools/Cppcheck/stringCompare.md

-Pattern: String compare
+Pattern: Identical string comparison

 Issue: -

 ## Description

-The compared strings, `varname1` and `varname2`, are identical.
+The compared strings are identical.
 This could be a logic bug.

 ## Further Reading